-SXSW EDU helps creative people achieve their goals.
-One way we do this is by serving as a platform for engaging, thought-provoking conversations and discussions.
+SXSW helps creative people achieve their goals.
+One way we do this is by serving as a platform for engaging, thought-provoking conversations and experiences.

-However, SXSW EDU is not a place for behavior that is intentionally inappropriate, off-topic, disruptive, or abusive.
+However, SXSW is not a place for behavior that is inappropriate, off-topic, disruptive, or abusive.

-SXSW EDU defines inappropriate behavior as any form of verbal or physical abuse, the use of derogatory or discriminatory language, gestures or actions, any form of harassment, racism, sexism, or any other targeted comments which are intended to cause personal offense to another SXSW EDU participant either in-person at the event or through social media channels, including but not limited to comments via SXSW PanelPicker®, or the violation of any local, state or federal laws.
+SXSW defines inappropriate behavior as that which undermines the spirit of SXSW, including any form of verbal or physical abuse, the use of derogatory or discriminatory language, gestures or actions, any form of harassment, racism, sexism, or any other targeted comments which may violate any local, state or federal laws or cause personal offense to another SXSW participant before or during the event, whether in-person, via the SXSW GO mobile app, through social media channels, using the SXSW PanelPicker®, or any other method of communication.

-SXSW EDU may take action, in its discretion, to address any individual(s) or group(s) it believes fails to meet the standards set forth in this Code of Conduct, including but not limited to revoking the violating parties’ credentials without refund.
+SXSW may take action in its discretion to address any individual(s) or group(s) it believes fail to meet the standards set forth in this Code of Conduct, including, without limitation, revoking the violating parties’ credentials without refund.

-Please contact firstname.lastname@example.org if you believe you’ve observed or experienced a violation of this Code of Conduct, and SXSW EDU will work to assess the situation and to respond as soon as possible.
-Please remember that notifying SXSW EDU does not constitute or replace a notification to local law enforcement.
+Please contact firstname.lastname@example.org if you believe you’ve observed or experienced a violation of this Code of Conduct, and SXSW will work to assess the situation and to respond as soon as possible.
+Notifying SXSW does not constitute or replace a notification to local law enforcement.

-All violations of the law should be reported to local law enforcement.
+All suspected violations of the law should be reported to local law enforcement.
 For emergencies, immediately dial 9-1-1.
-For non-emergencies, the Austin Police Department is available at (512) 974-5000.
+For non-emergencies, the Austin Police Department is available at 3-1-1 or (512) 974-5000.